-In central London, with an afternoon to myself after a hair appointment (I felt like a new woman!), I decided I fancied wandering round an exhibition, and what better showcase for a photography lover such as I, than The Photographers Gallery.
+In central London, with an afternoon to myself after a hair appointment (I felt like a new woman!), I decided I fancied wandering round an exhibition.
+What better showcase for a photography lover such as I, than The Photographers Gallery.

 Just off Oxford Street, on Ramillies Street, The Photographers Gallery was founded in 1971 as the first public gallery for photography in the UK.
-Visiting on a weekday just after lunchtime it was busy in the cafe on the ground floor as I entered, but the gallery itself was really quiet, with only ever no more than four other people on each level with me.
+Visiting on a weekday just after lunchtime it was busy in the cafe on the ground floor as I entered.
+But the gallery itself was really quiet, with only ever a few other people on each level with me.
 Bliss.

-The exhibitions cover three floors, and there’s a studio on the fourth public floor which allows a bit more of a hands on approach – when I visited it offered visitors the chance to dress up like the avant-garde American era and take photos.
+The exhibitions cover three floors.
+There’s a studio on the fourth public floor which allows a bit more of a hands on approach too.
+When I visited it offered visitors the chance to dress up like the avant-garde American era and take photos.
 Wandering through on my own, I might have skipped through this bit.

 The first exhibition currently on is linked to this live studio.
 Entitled ‘4 Saints in 3 Acts – A Snapshot of the American Avant-garde’, it’s the first exhibition worldwide focused on the American modernist opera which was first to hit Broadway, Four Saints in Three Acts.
 Four Saints in Three Acts was a key moment in trans-Atlantic American avant-garde movement, defying many traditional aspects of opera.
-Photography, from several top photographers, played a key part in the development of the play and this exhibition brings all of the photography together, from behind-the-scenes, to profiles and on stage.
+Photography, from several top photographers, played a key part in the development of the play.
+This exhibition brought all of the photography together, from behind-the-scenes, to profiles and on stage.